Skip to main content

 MTAShare

+MTAShare™ is a comprehensive, automated system for rapidly creating, processing, executing, and managing MTAs through a browser-based web portal.
 Both requests for MTAs from University and Medical Center employees are managed by CTTC through the use of MTAShare.
-All individuals should request an MTA via the MTAShare link in the blue box above – whether sending or receiving materials.
+All individuals should request an MTA via the MTAShare link below– whether sending or receiving materials.

-Moreover, the University and Medical Center are now separate entities, so there is a need to track what was previously considered “internal transfers” between researcher labs at VU and VUMC.
+Since Vanderbilt University and Vanderbilt Medical Center are now separate entities, there is a need to track what was previously considered “internal transfers” between researcher labs at VU and VUMC.
 Requestors should use MTAShare to request such an “internal” materials transfer, but the process is abbreviated, so these requests can be submitted in a minute or two - please see Instructions boxes above.
 The exception to using the abbreviated form request is for (i) transfers of human tissue and fluid samples and stem cells, (ii) transfers of materials that originated from or are derived from 3rd party materials, and (iii) materials subject to export control – these transfers will proceed through the normal request process, irrespective of whether the transfer is internal or external.

 It is also worth remembering that if you have received material from an outside party under an MTA, there may be restrictions on transferring that material to a lab that is not your own, including the lab “down the hall” where the researchers are employed by the same entity as you (VU or VUMC).
 If so, your colleague’s lab may need to get its own MTA in place with the outside providing party, not from you.
 Please contact CTTC if you have any questions about MTAs.